 What does this have to do with functional programming?
-Many of the functions we will define in this course have a recursive structure similar to fact'.
+Many of the functions we will define in these notes have a recursive structure similar to fact'.
 The proofs and program derivations that we do will resemble the inductive argument above.